wellcomecollection/catalogue-pipeline/pipeline/relation_embedder/relation_embedder/README.md

 ### As a JAR

+Set the environment variable PIPELINE_DATE, e.g.

+`export PIPELINE_DATE=2024-11-18`

-You can pipe a bunch of paths to CLIMain, thus:
+You can pipe a bunch of Batches to CLIMain, thus:

 `cat scripts/batches.txt | java weco.pipeline.relation_embedder.CLIMain`